The Lead: Apple drops farther after failing to announce iPhone preorders

 Apple stock dropped 3.2 percent to $450.12, its lowest closing price since July 29, after the company did not release pre-order totals for its new iPhones, which went on sale online Friday.
 Previously, Apple has released that information the Monday after new iPhones go on sale online: In 2012, Apple shares topped $700 for the first time after the company announced that iPhone 5 pre-orders had doubled the record set by the previous iteration, the iPhone 4S.

 Apple has now dropped $56.05, or 11.1 percent, since introducing the iPhone 5S and 5C last Tuesday in an event at its headquarters, followed by satellite launch events in three other countries, including China.
-Apple seemed to be targeting China with its update, releasing a gold-colored iPhone that could be popular with the country's residents, but a Monday report from the Wall Street Journal elicited concerns about the company's ability to produce revenue growth in China.
+Apple seemed to be targeting China with its update, releasing a gold-colored iPhone that could be popular with the country's residents, but a Monday report from The Wall Street Journal elicited concerns about the company's ability to produce revenue growth in China.

 China Telecom, the second-largest wireless carrier in the country, released its prices for the new iPhone models, and the Journal reported that the company is offering smaller subsidies, meaning a larger out-of-pocket expense for Chinese consumers who want to buy an iPhone.
-Apple has yet to sign a deal with the largest Chinese wireless carrier, China Mobile, for subsidized iPhone in the Chinese market, despite hopes that its event in the country would include that news.
+Apple has yet to sign a deal with the largest Chinese wireless carrier, China Mobile, for subsidized iPhones in the Chinese market, despite hopes that its event in the country would include that news.

 Apple reported a strong decline in revenues from the Greater China region in its most recent quarterly report as rival Samsung capitalized on greater familiarity and connections in the country, and ISI Group analyst Brian Marshall has described China Mobile as "the largest remaining carrier which can significantly move the needle for iPhone units."